PHironaka/peterhironaka.com/src/pages/blog/2018-05-29-moving-from-jekyll-to-gatsby.md

 ![lighthouse](/img/dedy6d3vmaajqh0.jpg)

 This is "the future of the web": Javascript, APIs, and Markup: more commonly known as JAM stack.
 If you don't need a server or a database, then why use one?
 It only adds costs and developer time to your project.
-The goal of any web project should be to get
+The goal of any web project should be to host content and distribute that content to its users as quickly as possible.